Investipal/investipal-website/src/content/blog/best-advisory-software-for-digital-onboarding-aidriven-portfolio-optimization-compliance-automation.md

 <p>Streamlining prospect-to-client conversion isn’t a ‘nice-to-have’ - it’s the foundation for future growth.
 Advisors need onboarding to be:</p>
 <ul>
   <li><strong>Fully digital</strong>: Clients can complete KYC, risk tolerance, and info-gathering online in minutes.</li>
-  <li><strong>Statement &amp; Data Intake Automation</strong>: Extract positions instantly from any brokerage statement, PDF, or even a phone photo - using AI-driven <a href="/features/automated-statement-scanner">OCR</a>.
+  <li><strong>Statement & Data Intake Automation</strong>: Extract positions instantly from any brokerage statement, PDF, or even a phone photo - using AI-driven <a href="/features/automated-statement-scanner">OCR</a>.
 No manual data entry.
 At Investipal, we engineered our <a href="/blogs">brokers statement scanner</a> to handle <em>any</em> statement or format in seconds.</li>
-  <li><strong>Instant Portfolio Visualization &amp; Gap Analysis</strong>: Upload a statement and instantly visualize exposures, concentrations, and benchmark gaps.
+  <li><strong>Instant Portfolio Visualization & Gap Analysis</strong>: Upload a statement and instantly visualize exposures, concentrations, and benchmark gaps.
 Get a complete picture before the first meeting.</li>
 </ul>

 <h3>2.
 AI-Driven Portfolio Optimization - Including Alternatives</h3>